 Conditioning is the process of pairing two stimuli together so that if one stimulus can trigger a reaction, the other can do the same, too, simply by association.

-You come home wearing a baseball cap, and as you usually do, you take your child to the park to play.
+For example, whenever you come home wearing a baseball cap, you take your child to the park to play.
 So, whenever your child sees you come home with a baseball cap, he is excited because he has associated your baseball cap with a trip to the park.

 What is Classical Conditioning

-Classical conditioning, also called Pavlovian conditioning, is learning through the association of neutral stimulus with a biologically potent stimulus.
+Classical conditioning, also called Pavlovian conditioning, is learning through the association of a neutral stimulus with a biologically potent stimulus.
+The biologically potent stimulus is an involuntary response also known as reflex.

 Pavlov then conducted a series of experiments using different sound-making objects to condition the dogs’ responses.
 He sounded a bell whenever he fed his dogs.
 After several repetitions, the dogs began salivating as soon as they heard the sound – even before they saw the food.